 “Want me to help you remember then?”
 Jacky asked, flashing on his mischievous smile.

 Xiao Qiao wrinkled her face.
 “Huh?”

 Jacky withdrew his chopsticks from the sweets plate and put it down on his own plate again.
 He took a sip of tea before clearing his throat.
 “Someone once told me that fate is something you can only experience, but can’t use words to describe it.
-I never believe it before, but thought that I share with you all today.
+I never believe it before, but thought that I share it with you all today.
 When people talk about ‘fate’, they often associate it with love relationships.
 But what I think is…fate is also something between family and friends as well.
 If there isn’t any mystical element coming into play, how can you be with your current family members?
 How could you’ve encountered such good friends?
-So…fate…should be use for all circumstances instead of just for the purpose of acknowledging love relationships.”
+So…fate…should be used for all circumstances instead of just for the purpose of acknowledging love relationships.”